Aeronique/aerobytes-site/_posts/2026-08-19-sisterhood-travelling-packets.md

 password: Pantal0n3s_Rul3z!
 ```

-The panel loads.
-This is credential reuse working the way it does outside a CTF: one password recovered in one place opens a second, unrelated system because the same secret protected both.
-The same behavior drives credential stuffing (MITRE ATT&CK T1110.004) and a large share of real account takeovers under Valid Accounts (T1078).
+The panel loads!
+This is **credential reuse** working the way it does outside a CTF with one password recovered in one place opens a second, unrelated system because the same secret protected both.
+The same behavior drives **credential stuffing (MITRE ATT&CK T1110.004)** and a large share of real account takeovers under **Valid Accounts (T1078)**.
 The dashboard opens straight to a victim table with a Decryption Key column.
 The Sisterhood row's key is the flag, listed in plain view.

 ![The admin dashboard with the Sisterhood decryption key highlighted](/assets/images/sisterhood-travelling-packets/8.png)